We finally did it – we GOT RID OF CABLE TV! The cord is cut! No more cable TV for us.

 From TMZ talking about a man with two male parts to Divorce Court where they are discussing threesomes… I have had to turn the TV channel way more than I ever expected.
 (I will say, I love PBS programming.
 During the morning and afternoon hours, they offer plenty of kids programming.)

 So there are 5 things we’ve learned since cutting the cable cord.
 Are we glad we did it, yes!
 Are there things we miss?
-Kind of but thankfully Pioneer Woman is on Netflix!
+Nope, not in 2018!